lyokha/nginx-haskell-module/README.md

 <br><hr><a name="fnuch1"><sup>**1**</sup></a>&nbsp; Did you read the notice in
 the beginning of the section?
-Yes, lazy bytestrings contents can be safely passed to the dark C side directly, provided *stable pointers* (*StablePtr*) to them are passed too.
+Yes, lazy bytestrings contents can be safely passed to the C side directly, provided *stable pointers* (*StablePtr*) to them are passed too.
 Creating a stable pointer to a bytestring makes it a *root object* that is guaranteed not to be garbage collected while the pointer is not freed.
 The bytestring *itself* can be relocated, but its buffers not!
 They are stored in *pinned memory arrays* that are not moved while the bytestring is